pygame/pygame/docs/reST/ref/freetype.rst

 .. class:: Font

-   | :sl:`Creates a new Font instance from a supported font file.`
+   | :sl:`Create a new Font instance from a supported font file.`
    | :sg:`Font(file, style=STYLE_NONE, ptsize=-1, font_index=0, vertical=0, ucs4=0, resolution=0) -> Font`

-   'file' can be either a string representing the font's filename, a file-like object containing the font, or None; in this last case the default, built-in font will be used.
+   Argument *file* can be either a string representing the font's filename, a file-like object containing the font, or None; if None, the default, built-in font is used.

-   Optionally, a \*ptsize* argument may be specified to set the default size in points which will be used to render the font.
-Such size can also be specified manually on each method call.
+   Optionally, a *ptsize* argument may be specified to set the default size in points, which will be used when rendering the font.
+The size can also be passed explicitly to each method call.
 Because of the way the caching system works, specifying a default size on the constructor doesn't imply a performance gain over manually passing the size on each function call.

-   If the font file has more than one font, the \*index* argument may be specified to specify which font index to load.
-Defaults to 0; font loading will fail if the given index is not contained in the font.
+   If the font file has more than one font, the font to load can be chosen with the *index* argument.
+An exception is raised for an out-of-range font index value.

-   The 'style' argument will set the default style (oblique, underline, strong) used to draw this font.
-This style may be overriden on any ``Font.render()`` call.
+   The *style* argument will set the default style (oblique, underline, strong) used to draw this font.
+This style may be overridden on any :meth:`Font.render` call.

    The optional vertical argument, an integer, sets the default orientation